Tonight, as you look up at the stars, think about the way our local star, the sun, moves through our Milky Way galaxy. A friend from Australia wrote:

 Vega resides almost exactly opposite of Sirius, the brightest star in the nighttime sky.
 If you have an unobstructed horizon, you may see Sirius low in the southeast, as Vega sits low in the northwest.

-Our sun’s direction of motion (and thus our Earth’s corresponding motion) toward Vega has a special name.
-It’s called the apex of the sun’s way.
+Remember, our sun’s direction of motion (and thus our Earth’s corresponding motion) toward Vega has the special name of apex of the sun’s way.
 Vega – the solar apex star – can be found in the eastern sky during the dawn and predawn hours throughout the winter season.